INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 prioritise medical treatement, help law enforcement or court decisions.

-If you know scikit-learn, [fairlearn](https://fairlearn.org) is a simple resource to help you understand, assess and sometimes mitigate some problems caused by a too naive application of machine learning methods.
+If you know scikit-learn, [fairlearn](https://fairlearn.org) is a simple resource to help you understand and assess some problems caused by a too naive application of machine learning methods.